Enhancing the Anti-Cancer Effects of High-Ozonide Oil

 Reference: Talebi M, Talebi M, Farkhondeh T, Simal-Gandara J, Kopustinskiene DM, Bernatoniene J, Samarghandian S. Emerging cellular and molecular mechanisms underlying anticancer indications of chrysin.
 Cancer Cell Int.
 2021 Apr 15;21(1):214.

-Harnessing Antiparasitic Compounds for Cancer Cell Destruction
+Harnessing Antiparasitic Compounds to Disrupt Multiple Cancer Cell Survival Mechanisms

 Reference: Wang Z, Ren J, Du J, Wang H, Liu J, Wang G. Niclosamide as a Promising Therapeutic Player in Human Cancer and Other Diseases.
 Int J Mol Sci.
 2022 Dec 17;23(24):16116.